 The biggest disadvantage that skeptics will throw at you is what happens when your power goes out at home or you lose your Internet connection.
 You see VoIP relies on having a reliable Internet connection so if that goes down so does your phone service.
 However, in the days when most of us have a cell phone of some sort, even if it is just "pay as you go", is this really a big issue?
 Also, some people will buy an Uninterruptible Power Supply (UPS) so if the power goes out you can still power your Internet modem and VoIP adapter.

 To make a VoIP call the only additional piece of equipment that a typical setup will need is an Analog Telephone Adapter (or ATA), which is usually supplied by the service provider when you sign up for service.

 This allows you to make phone calls as normal, using your own standard phone.
 The ATA does the clever conversion of your analog voice to a digital signal that the Internet can understand.
 It then sends that signal on to your Internet modem, which passes it over the Internet.

 A typical residential phone solution looks like this:

 Why is the computer in the picture - you still want your high speed Internet, right?
 You can surf the web while your daughter talks to her friends on the phone.

 If you have more than one phone in your home the recommended connection is to use cordless telephones.
-The base station of the cordless telephone plugs directly into the VoIP ATA.
-The additional handsets can then be placed anywhere in your home, distributing the VoIP phone service to your required locations.
+The ATA is an interface between the VoIP phone line and the cordless phones base station and should be connected using an RJ-11 cable.
+The additional handsets can then be located wherever you choose to have them in your home.
 For other options check out "How do I add multiple phones to my VoIP service?" in our FAQ.